 The bone loss progression models pictured here shows, in the left image, a normal complement of teeth and natural lower jaw bone mass and height.

 Dr. Nazarian uses specialized bone grafting products and implant placement procedures to replace lost bone and to provide sensible anchoring methods for patients who prefer removable prosthetics.

 For those patients who have been told they are not a candidate for traditional dental implant treatments, Dr. Nazarian can use subperiosteal devices to recreate an entire ridge of new bone that’s necessary for attaching prosthetic teeth.

 Implants for Failed Root Canals

-Root canals are a common method of treating abscessed or infected teeth.
-However, even a successful root canal disturbs the natural nutrient supply of your tooth.
+Root canals are a common method of treating abscesses or infected teeth.
+However, even a successful disturbs the natural nutrient supply of your tooth.
 Because of this, biting pressure over time can cause the underlying tooth structure to fail.

 Many dentists, including Dr. Nazarian, will recommend a dental implant instead of root canal treatment.
-Dental implants are more affordable in the long run, as root canals often need to be retreated down the line and could still ultimately fail.
+Dental implants are more affordable in the long run, as root canals often need retreatment down the line and could still ultimately fail.

 During your dental implant procedure, we’ll use sedation dentistry to minimize pain.
 Our office offers IV sedation with a Licensed Anesthesiology RN to ensure your safety and comfort.
 Patients who opt for IV sedation often find their appointment seems to take no time at all and experience no discomfort during the procedure.

-Our Troy, MI dental implant dentist wants to take the mystery out of our dental implant procedures.
-We’re always happy to walk you through your oral surgery process.
-If you have questions, please fill out our online contact form.
-To request an appointment with Dr. Nazarian, call Premier Dental Center at (248) 457-0500.
+Dr. Nazarian wants to take the mystery out of the dental implant process.
+If you have questions about the dental implant surgery basics, please fill out our online contact form.
+To request an appointment with Dr. Nazarian, call the Premier Dental Center at (248) 457-0500.